-In Section 3 we describe in detail our PMIPv6 extensions to support flow mobility, from both the network (i.e., changes to the LMA and MAG operations) and the mobile node viewpoint.
+In Section 3 we describe in detail our PMIPv6 extensions to support flow mobility, from the network viewpoint (i.e. changes to the LMA and MAG operations) and also from the mobile node one.

-2.4 Energy Cost of a Flow Mobility Solution
+2.4 Energy cost of a flow mobility solution

-As it has been discussed, enabling flow mobility enhances overall satisfaction of both operators and users.
-However there are two main issues that should be analyzed to assess if a PMIPv6 and flow mobility enabled solution is feasible in a real deployment.
+The use of IP flow mobility offers several advantages, in terms of more efficient use of the network resources (this makes the solution attractive to mobile operators), and of improved reliability and additional bandwidth (this makes the solution attractive to final users).
+From this perspective, it could seem that enabling flow mobility enhances overall satisfaction of both operators and users at no cost.
+There are however two main issues that should be analyzed to assess if a PMIPv6 and flow mobility enabled solution is feasible in a real deployment.
 First issue is - as in any communications system - the complexity of the solution, in terms of protocol overhead and ease of configuration and maintenance (we elaborate more on this in Sections 3 and 4).
 Second issue is the energy cost associated with using multiple network interfaces simultaneously, which is the focus of this section.